 The authorized officials are the law enforcement and government executives who have ultimate and final responsibility for all programmatic and financial decisions regarding this award as representatives of the legal recipient.
 COPS Office awards require that both the top law enforcement executive (e.g., chief of police, sheriff, or equivalent) and the top government executive (e.g., mayor, board chairman, or equivalent) sign the award document.
 For non-law enforcement agencies (universities, etc.), the authorized officials are the programmatic and financial officials who have the ultimate signatory authority to sign contracts on behalf of your organization.
-Typically, these are the same executives named on your agency's 2017 AHTF application.
-If one or both of these individuals have changed, please complete a Change of Information (COI) form online at https://portal.cops.usdoj.gov through the "Account Access" link and create accounts for them so that they may electronically sign the award.
-If you have any questions as to who should sign the award, please contact your jurisdiction's local legal advisor.
+Typically, these are the same executives named on your agency's 2018 AHTF application.
+If one or both of these individuals have changed, please complete a Change of Information (COI) form online at https://cops.usdoj.gov/pdf/2018\Change\of\Info\508d\Form.pdf If you have any questions as to who should sign the award, please contact your jurisdiction's legal counsel.